 Favorite non-musical hobby: I enjoy a variety of fiber arts including knitting, weaving, cross stitch and hardanger.

 No description available.

-Meet other young composers who share your passion for creating music.
+Meet other young composers who share your passion for creating music!
 Gain the tools you need to grow as a composer.
-Study the works of living and historic composers to …
+Receive coaching from MacPhail composition faculty on your recent …